packit/status/content/issues/2023-12-06-copr-outage.md

 severity: disrupted
 ---

+Copr builds could have been stuck in a pending or running state.
 The issue has been resolved, it may take a while for the affected Copr builds to finish, but there is no need to retrigger them.